grafana/tutorials/content/tutorials/build-a-panel-plugin.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Panel plugins" >}}

 Since Grafana 6.x, panels are [ReactJS components](https://reactjs.org/docs/components-and-props.html).
-The simplest panel consists of a single function, the `render` function, which returns the content of the panel.

 Prior to Grafana 6.0, plugins were written in [AngularJS](https://angular.io/).
 Even though we still support plugins written in AngularJS, we highly recommend that you write new plugins using ReactJS.

-### The `render` function

-The `render` function in `SimplePanel.tsx` determines how Grafana displays the panel in a dashboard.

 ### Panel properties